arnoxide/chuck-norris-jokes/readme file.txt

 code .

-the project will open on vscode go to terminal >> new terminal run docker-compose up (install docker extension first)
+the project will open on vscode install docker extension first go to terminal >> new terminal run "docker-compose up" (take few minutes)

 check docker desktop(make sure you are signed in) if the project is creating after its completion on docker desktop you'll find 3 task running

-click php:my apache
+click php:apache
-go to terminal and run
+open in terminal and run
 "docker-php-ext-install mysqli"

-after that restart the project on docker
+NB: if the above code not run you'll encounter the following error>> "Fatal error: Uncaught Error: Class "mysqli" not found in /var/www/html/config.php:2 Stack trace: #0 /var/www/html/index.php(3): require_once() #1 {main} thrown in /var/www/html/config.php on line 2" after that restart the project on docker

 last steps